cakephp/docs/en/development/routing.rst

 .. php:staticmethod:: mapResources($controller, $options)

 Router makes it easy to generate RESTful routes for your controllers.
-If we wanted to allow REST access to a recipe database, we'd do something like this::
+If we wanted to allow REST access to a recipe controller, we'd do something like this::

     // In config/routes.php...